cross lights

 don’t feel alone or crazy

 An anonymous pencilled note handwritten on lined yellow paper, found at the Charlottetown Confederation Centre Library in a book on Buddhism in 2008.
 It was topped off with a green organic banana sticker.
-Submitted by Steven.
+By Steven.

 I had my at ‘em ball going today.